-To be eligible, you’ll also need to be diagnosed with one or more of the state’s qualifying serious medical conditions for medical cannabis.
+To be eligible, you’ll also need to be diagnosed with one or more of the state’s qualifying severe medical conditions for medical cannabis.

 The conditions that are approved for medical cannabis treatment are as follows:

-Terminal illness with a medical prognosis of life expectancy of approximately one year or less if the illness runs its normal course
+- Terminal illness with a medical prognosis of life expectancy of approximately one year or less if the disease runs its normal course

 2. Register with the Bureau and Get a Written Certification